brlol/RedeskyNew/README.md

 For Liquid Bounce, you will need to go through ``C:\Users\User\AppData\Roaming\.LiquidLauncher\gameDir\LiquidBounce-1.8\scripts`` for scripts and ``C:\Users\User\AppData\Roaming\.LiquidLauncher\gameDir\LiquidBounce-1.8\settings`` for configurations.

 For custom builds of Liquid Bounce, you will need to go through ``C:\Users\User\Roaming\.minecraft\CustomBuild`` and then there should be a scripts folder and a settings folder.
 Please put them in the right folders.

+**Optional Installation:**

+Go to https://github.com/br-22448/RedeskyNew/tree/Scripts and download the RedeConfigLoader script.
+Then, put it inside your scripts folder and in game, enable the module and select which mode you want.
+Then you can enable modules yourself and bind keys yourself.
 # Disclaimer
 - I'm not responsible if you get punished or encounter any issues using this configuration.
 - Not all these scripts are mine.